 Fan Control Circuit

 An ATtiny45 monitors an NTC and starts a fan once a certain temperature is reached.
-Using PWM it varies the fan speed according to the temperature.
-When the top speed is reached, a second fan is started and its speed is changed according to the temperature, just like the first, but for the upper range.
+PWM varies the fan speed according to the temperature.
+When the top speed is reached, a second fan is started and its speed is changed according to the temperature, just like the first.

 There are two potentiometers, one to set the minimum temperature threshold for the first fan, the other one to set the temperature range.
-That is, how much hotter than the threshold temperature it must get before both fans is run at top speed.
+That is, how much hotter than the threshold temperature it must get, before both fans are run at top speed.
 In other words, the fan1 is started at the temperature set by pot1 and fan2 is started at pot1+pot2.
-Fan1 reaches top speed at pot1+pot2, and fan2 reaches top speed at pot1+2*pot2.

 [perfboard photograph]